Social Engineering: What is Vishing?

 “Hello, this is Eva at ABC Telecommunications Company.
 I am calling you to confirm the closing of your account.
 Both internet and landline connectivity to your address will be terminated tomorrow morning, May 6, at 8:00 AM.
 Our records indicate that you have an outstanding balance.
 Please call our customer support at 00-… to settle the final bill payment.”

 This is done to create urgency and push you to grab your phone and call the given number.
-The ABC Telecommunications Company comes up, giving you an automated way to avoid the closure of your account.
+Therefore the ABC Telecommunications Company comes up, giving you an automated way to avoid the closure of your account.
 You are asked to put in your social security or National ID number and the credit card number on your account to verify that you are indeed the claimed owner of your account.
 After you enter both numbers, the line goes dead.

 Real life scenario #2